A Neighborhood Initiative

 Whitman

 The Walt Whitman Neighborhood is home to 2,724 residents.
 Its boundaries cover 1.2 square miles between 36th & 46th Streets North, Peoria Ave., and Martin Luther King Jr. Blvd.
-The neighborhood is impacted by the OU Tisdale Health Clinic, Walt Whitman Elementary School, the Tulsa Tech Peoria Campus, Crossover Health Clinic, various religious organizations, Educare, the Gibbs Shopping Center, Crossover Community Center, and a segment of the Osage Prairie Trail.
+The neighborhood is home to the OU Tisdale Health Clinic, Walt Whitman Elementary School, the Tulsa Tech Peoria Campus, Crossover Health Clinic, various religious organizations, Educare, the Gibbs Shopping Center, Crossover Community Center, and a segment of the Osage Prairie Trail.